Isode's Solution for BRASS (Broadcast and Ship to Shore)

 On shore, transmitters and receivers are at separate locations (at least a few miles apart).
 The primary reason for separate locations is that it enables simultaneous transmission and reception, and avoids receiver interference from nearby transmitters.
 It enables simultaneous broadcast on multiple frequencies, operation of multiple Ship/Shore channels and use of antennae optimized for either reception or transmission.

-The primary application for the BRASS infrastructure is Military Messaging, also called Organizational Messaging and High Grade Messaging.
-In the future, it may well make sense to run additional applications over BRASS.
+The application for the BRASS infrastructure is Military Messaging, also called Organizational Messaging and High Grade Messaging.
+BRASS uses ACP 127 messaging technology.

-Transmission will often be slower than 2400 bps, typically 600 bps to ensure low risk of message loss to all ships.
+Transmission will often be slower than 2400 bps, typically using STANAG 4285 waveform at 600 bps to ensure low risk of message loss to all ships.
 This is important to support EMCON operation.

 Isode Strategy for BRASS